LucasOM-XeThey/OliveiraMelo-Lucas-EUH3205/002_analysis.md

 Italy joined Prussia in the conflict, aiming to annex Austria-held Venetia.
 Prussia's push for a *"Kleindeutschland"* (a smaller German state excluding Austria) resonated with states that favored a unified Germany under Prussian leadership, while Austria's vision of a *"Grossdeutschland"* (a larger German state including Austria) attracted states that preferred a multi-national empire. [^22]

+The war was marked by significant advancements in military technology and tactics, which heavily favored Prussia. [^23] At the war's outset, many of the major German states, such as Bavaria, Saxony, Hanover, and Württemberg, sided with Austria due to their traditional alliances and shared Catholic faith, giving Austria numerical superiority over Prussia. [^24]
+However, Prussia’s military advantage lay in its technological innovations, strategic leadership, and new combat tactics.

-The Prussian army, commanded by General Helmuth von Moltke, made effective use of railways for rapid troop deployment and wielded the Dreyse needle gun[14], a breech-loading rifle that provided a substantial rate-of-fire advantage over the Austrian muzzle-loading rifles. [^23]
+The Prussian army, commanded by General Helmuth von Moltke, made effective use of railways for rapid troop deployment and wielded the Dreyse needle gun [^25], a breech-loading rifle that provided a substantial rate-of-fire advantage over the Austrian muzzle-loading rifles. [^26]
 The Prussian army also had a well-organized General Staff, which coordinated their campaigns efficiently.
 These innovations contributed to the decisive Prussian victory at the Battle of Königgrätz on July 3, 1866.
 This battle, located in Bohemia (modern-day Czechia), saw around 285,000 Prussian troops decisively defeat 215,000 Austrian soldiers, resulting in approximately 44,000 Austrian casualties compared to 9,000 Prussian casualties.
-The Prussian artillery and efficient use of railroads were key to this victory. [^24]
+The Prussian artillery and efficient use of railroads were key to this victory. [^27]

-The war formally concluded with the Treaty of Prague on August 23, 1866. [^25] The signatories included representatives from both Austria and Prussia.
+The war formally concluded with the Treaty of Prague on August 23, 1866. [^28] The signatories included representatives from both Austria and Prussia.
 The terms of the treaty dissolved the German Confederation and sanctioned the formation of the North German Confederation, led by Prussia.
-This outcome laid the foundation for Germany’s unification under Prussian leadership. [^26] Established in 1867, the North German Confederation served as a precursor to the German Empire, which would be proclaimed in 1871 following the Franco-Prussian War.
+This outcome laid the foundation for Germany’s unification under Prussian leadership. [^29] Established in 1867, the North German Confederation served as a precursor to the German Empire, which would be proclaimed in 1871 following the Franco-Prussian War.

 In conclusion, the Austro-Prussian War was a critical moment in 19th-century European history, marking the end of Austrian influence in Germany and paved the way for Prussia to complete its influence.